KrauseFx/krausefx.com/_posts/2022-08-18-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

   <img class="details-for-specific-app" src="/assets/posts/inappbrowser/app_screenshots/instagram_cut.png" >
 </a>

-**New:** [Last week's post](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser) talked about how Meta injects the [`pcm.js`](https://connect.facebook.net/en_US/pcm.js) script onto third party websites.
+[Last week's post](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser) talked about how Meta injects the [`pcm.js`](https://connect.facebook.net/en_US/pcm.js) script onto third party websites.
 [Meta claimed](https://twitter.com/KrauseFx/status/1558867249691123712) they only inject the script to respect the user's ATT choice, and additional "security and user features".

 > The code in question allows us to respect people's privacy choices by helping aggregate events (such as making a purchase online) from pixels already on websites, before those events are used for advertising or measurement purposes.